 Hotel in Murren (breakfast)

-Black 3 (grade) 17km with 1100m ascent, 1330m descent
+Purple 3 (grade) 17.5km with 1100m ascent, 1330m descent

 The first of the two toughest stages comes with the long climb to the Sefinafurgga (2,612m), the second-highest col of the whole Via Alpina.
 (The highest comes tomorrow.)
-The ascent is exceptionally scenic with views over Murren and back to the Kleine Scheidegg.
+The ascent is exceptionally scenic, with views over Murren and back to the Kleine Scheidegg.
 The Sefinafurgga is narrow, loose and rocky, and the descent to tiny Griesalp is quick down meadows.

-Auberge in Griesalp (dinner and breakfast)
+Guesthouse in Griesalp (dinner and breakfast)

-Black 4 (grade) 16km with 1440m ascent, 1670m descent
+Purple 4 (grade) 15.5km with 1440m ascent, 1670m descent

 The rocky Hohtürli (2,778m) col is not even the highlight of this exceptional day in the mountains.
-Perhaps the highlight is the Blumlisalphuette (2,834m) just above the col, in classic Swiss Alpine Club style as a solid stone building with red and white-striped shutters, or the glacial views and features on the descent.
+Perhaps the highlight is the Blüemlisalphütte (2,834m) just above the col, in classic Swiss Alpine Club style as a solid stone building with red and white-striped shutters, or the glacial views and features on the descent.
 We walk on a lateral moraine with waterfalls opposite.
 Today has the most consistently mountainous setting of all the Via Alpina stages.

 Hotel in Kandersteg (breakfast)